skip to main content

 3.6.
 Meals and Maintenance

-OntarioMD will reimburse employees for reasonable meal expenses incurred while performing business for the organization, subject to established approval and authorization procedures and the approved budget, under the following circumstances:
+Only reasonable and appropriate meal expenses may be reimbursed by an employee on company business and must be farther than 24km from the employee’s office or home base location (regular place of employment) over a normal meal period.
+OntarioMD will reimburse employees for reasonable meal expenses incurred while performing business for the organization subject to established approval and authorization procedures and the approved budget under the following circumstances:

 • Generally when travelling or hosting meetings with business contacts over meals;

-• While away from the office over a normal meal period and working at least 24 kilometres from the office or home base location.
+• While away from the regular place of employment over a normal meal period and working at least 24 kilometres from the office or home base location;

-• If more than one employee is present, the most senior person must pay.
+• If more than one OMD employee is present, the most senior OMD employee must pay.

 Meal rate chart: